 If giving schools access to the internet is what we do, the fully funded Managed Network is how we do it – but it’s more than just a connection.
-Schools and kura across Aotearoa are able to access Safe & Secure Internet as part of the Managed Network, giving them the confidence to use digital technologies for learning.
+Schools and kura across Aotearoa are able to access a suite of safety and security services as part of the Managed Network, giving them the confidence to use digital technologies for learning.

 on the Managed Network